 The National Institute for Computational Sciences (NICS) at UT will host an XSEDE workshop on different topics each month related to high performance computing.

-XSEDE along with the Pittsburgh Supercomputing Center is pleased to announce Big Data workshop - February 12-13, 2019
+XSEDE along with the Pittsburgh Supercomputing Center is pleased to announce the Summer Boot Camp.
+June 3-6, 2019

 The eXtreme Science and Engineering Discovery Environment (XSEDE) and NICS have helped researchers discover what's behind the difference between two types of black hole jets.